vlad-danaila/ICERI-conference-2020-pmneumonia-xray-classification/README.md

 If using it, please cite acordingly.

-Plain text citation:
+Plain text citation:\n
 V.R.
 Dănăilă, C. Buiu (2020) DEVELOPMENT OF AN ONLINE INSTRUCTIONAL LABORATORY FOR PROBLEM-BASED LEARNING IN BIOMEDICAL ENGINEERING, ICERI2020 Proceedings, pp. 2199-2206.

-BibText citation:
+BibText citation:\n
 @InProceedings{DANAILA2020DEV,
 author = {Dănăilă, V.R. and Buiu, C.}, title = {DEVELOPMENT OF AN ONLINE INSTRUCTIONAL LABORATORY FOR PROBLEM-BASED LEARNING IN BIOMEDICAL ENGINEERING},